tohinz/semantic-object-accuracy-for-generative-text-to-image-synthesis/SOA/README.md

-# Details for calculating the SOA Scores (Semantic Object Accuracy)
+# Details for calculating the SOA Scores

 ## Work with the caption files
 To load the captions: load a caption file, get the captions, and generate images: